 In other words, communication between friends or colleagues is more effective than communication between strangers.
 The efficiency of communication also depends on the medium of delivery.

-Different media, such as face-to-face communication, can lead to different perceptions of the same message.
+Different media types, such as face-to-face communication, can lead to different perceptions of the same message.
 In addition, the absence of body gestures in a telephone call may alter the message.

-A communication system based on the transactional model has a number of distinct elements.
+A communication system based on the transaction has a number of distinct elements.
 For example, a message is more reliable when the sender provides feedback, whereas nonverbal cues can be useful in conveying additional information.

 It also lacks social context and instant feedback, which can lead to confusion and misunderstandings.